maldoinc/wireup/docs/pages/integrations/flask.md

-Dependency injection for Flask is available in the`wireup.integration.flask_integration` module.
+Dependency injection for Flask is available in the`wireup.integration.flask` module.

 **Features:**